lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 OSCORE with the above parameters gives 13-14 bytes overhead for requests and 11 bytes overhead for responses.

 Unlike DTLS and TLS, OSCORE has much smaller overhead for responses than requests.

-## Group OSCORE

-This section analyzes the overhead of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-TODO

 ## Conclusion